lorforlinux/GSoC2020_BeagleBoard.org/index.md

 <div class="text-center text-dark border border-warning bg-dark">
     <a href="https://elinux.org/Beagleboard:BeagleBone_cape_interface_spec" style="color:#ffc107; fill:#ffc107">
         Created (when achievable) and tested compatibility layer for Bone Buses on BBBWL, BBB, and BBAI.
-Checkout links below for more detials on each Bone Bus.
+Checkout links below for more detials like Header pin reference for each Bone Bus and Complimentary DT overlay which I created during GSoC time period.
     </a>
 </div>